-Best writing tool for grabbing your genius
+Best tools for grabbing your genius

 If you’re on the go a lot and need to capture your brilliant ideas before they sail right out of your brain again, the Evernote note-taking app can help.
 It lives on your mobile phone and lets you put pictures, voice notes, and web pages in a virtual “scrapbook,” which you can sync across devices.
 Your notes are accessible from anywhere.
 The basic plan is free, and the paid plan has a small monthly charge after a free, 30-day trial.

-Best writing tool for composing clickable headlines
+Writing tools for composing clickable headlines

 Without a great headline to draw in your reader, all your hard writing work can go for naught.
 How do you know if your headline is good?
 CoSchedule Headline Analyzer can help!
 Type in your headline idea and some basic info about your article, then click “Analyze Now.”
 You’ll get a score of 0 to 100, depending on the number of common, uncommon, emotional, and powerful words you’ve used.